freshreader/core/README.md

 Drawing inspiration from Instapaper and Pocket, Freshreader aims to be the place where you save content from around the Web to enjoy later.
 The major difference is this: Freshreader automatically lets go of saved content after 7 days.
 No more massive reading backlog: just what is still relevant.

-Don't worry--if it's important, it'll somehow come back into your life.
+Don't worry—if it's important, it'll somehow come back into your life.

 Made using Ruby on Rails.